Can CyberGhost live up to the awesomeness that their name implies?

 Log into your account like normal and click the My Devices section.
 Then scroll to the bottom.

-There you’ll see Download Now… to you know, download the VPN client now.
+There you’ll see Download Now… as you know, download the VPN client now.

 Awesome.
 The file should download and everybody’s favorite install UI should pop-up.
 Run through it as usual…